richgieg/ArcadeGame/README.md

 ----
 ## Playing the Game
-This gameplay is quite simple.
-You must get your character to the water without touching the bugs.
-Each time you make it to the water, a new bug will appear in order to make the game more challenging.
+The goal of this game is to get your character to the water without touching the bugs.
+Each time you make it to the water safely, a new bug will be spawned in order to make your next trip to the water a bit more challenging.
+Let's see how high of a score you can get, shall we?

 **Controls:**